d12frosted/elpa-mirror/stable-melpa/emacsql-psql-readme.txt

+;;; Commentary:

-This backend uses the standard "psql" command line program.
+;; This backend uses the standard "psql" command line program.

-This package also includes the emacsql-pg backend, which is written in in pure Emacs Lisp and requires no command line program.
+;; This package also includes the emacsql-pg backend, which is written ;; in in pure Emacs Lisp and requires no command line program.